 I assume that total factor productivity in farming does not change over time.
 That is, $B_t(r) = B(r)$, where $B(\cdot)$ is an exogenous measurable function.
 This assumption is motivated by evidence showing that only a tiny fraction of U.S. output growth can be explained by growth in agricultural TFP in the 19th century (Mundlak, 2005).
-It is important to note, however, that average labor productivity on farms, defined as real output per farmer, did increase between 1790 and 1860, due to the occupation of new land in the Midwest and the fact that new land was more productive than the land used before.
+It is also in line with the broader evidence that average TFP growth in agriculture was below average TFP growth in non-agriculture in advanced economies before the Second World War (Herrendorf et al., 2014).22 It is important to note, however, that average labor productivity on farms, defined as real output per farmer, did increase between 1790 and 1860, due to the occupation of new land in the Midwest and the fact that new land was more productive than the land used before.
 This increase in average labor productivity, calculated from the estimates by Towne and Rasmussen (1960), is matched almost exactly by the model.
 Hence, assuming an increase in farm TFP during the period would lead to a larger increase in labor productivity in the model than in the data.